 Self-awareness is an important skill to have for a happy life.
 Another thing I love about Radically Unschooling is that my kids get to develop this without being hindered.
 They eat when they are hungry, rest when they are tired, drink when they are thirsty, go outside when they need connection with the outdoors, and veg out when they need it.

 Moving through a school day does not allow for this.
 With large groups of people comes a need for some scheduling.
 Even if one school or classroom seems to be better at this than others, it’s not possible to replicate what happens at home at school.
 The most basic example of this is that kids need to get up from sleep at a certain time to get to school.
-Therefore they need to go to bed by a certain time and probably eat my a certain time and so forth and so on.
+Therefore they need to go to bed by a certain time and probably eat dinner by a certain time and so forth and so on.

 There are so many more things that I can share about why I love Radically Unschooling.
 It has given my family a tremendous and life changing gift of living in a connected, peaceful, and wholehearted way.
 It has made life happy, fun, and playful just about every day of the year.